nielskee/draft-articles/TechnicalHiringPart2.md

 machine run this part of your recruitment for you.

-- If you need to run a coding assessment remotely, consider using the excellent CyberDojo instead : a platform that emphasises Test-Driven and small steps.
+- If you need to run a coding assessment remotely, consider using the excellent CyberDojo instead : a platform that emphasises test-driven development, working in small increments.

 - If beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I